ghdl/ghdl/doc/using/Simulation.rst

 Export waveforms
 ================

+..
+NOTE:: All the waveform formats supported by GHDL are also supported by `GTKWave <http://gtkwave.sourceforge.net/>`__.

 .. option:: --read-wave-opt=<FILENAME>

   Filter signals to be dumped to the wave file according to the wave option file provided.

   Here is a description of the wave option file format currently supported ::